 - Do a 5-minute warm-up at a slow pace, followed by 10 minutes of alternating: 1 minute fast and 1 minute easy intervals.

 I am glad that my apartment complex has a gym that isn’t too far from my front door with a treadmill, bike and elliptical machine.
 It makes speed intervals and incline sprints a little less of a hassle.

 There’s no need to defrost and warm up my car to make my way to the YMCA for an interval session.
 Heck, all I have to do is roll out of bed, go to the bathroom, throw on my socks and sneakers, then head out the door.

 I can almost roll out the bed and to the door because I sleep in my workout clothes.

 I love and hate getting on the treadmill.
 Seriously.

 I warm up at a nice steady pace for about 5 minutes at a slight incline to get my body warmed up.
-When I hit the 5 minute marker, I up the incline and the speed.
+After the warm up, I increase the incline and the speed.

 Call me crazy but it’s 30 seconds sprinting and then dropping down the speed or hopping onto the rails for 30 seconds.
 Twenty rounds is a killer.

 - Warm up at a nice steady pace for about 5 minutes at a slight incline to warm up the body.